 We generate the dataset using a fully automated three-stage pipeline: (1) oversampling textual reasoning paths from a pretrained MLLM, (2) decomposing each path into discrete visual queries and retrieval steps via an LLM, and (3) grounding each visual reference by aligning it with a bounding box in the input image (see \Cref{app:data_generation_details,fig:data_pipeline} for details).

 \paragraph{Constructing base reasoning traces.} As a seed to our grounded corpus, we adopt the training set of TVC~\citep{sun2025tvc}, which consists of reasoning traces generated from the QvQ model~\citep{qvq-72b-preview}.
-The dataset encompasses nine distinct problem domains: Charts, Documents, Geometry, IQ Tests, Medical Imagery, Natural Scenes, Science Diagrams, Synthetic Images, and Tables.

-\paragraph{Decomposing reasoning traces into visual reference steps.} We extract visual grounding cues from text-based reasoning traces using a strong off-the-shelf LLM (Gemini-2.0-flash~\citep{gemini2.0flash}).
-The model rewrites each reference to visual content as a \textit{detect} call, which takes a short natural language description and returns the corresponding image region.
-Retrieved objects are cached and assigned symbolic identifiers \texttt{<objX>} in order of appearance.
-In addition, the LLM generates a key–value list of visual components, with each key serving as a unique, descriptive grounding reference for later steps.
-We construct domain-specific few-shot prompts to guide this process, with prompt templates detailed in the Appendix.
-Finally, we post-process the LLM outputs to discard failure cases, including mismatches between referenced and retrieved objects, non-unique object labels, insufficient object count ($\leq 2$), and ill-formed reasoning.
-After filtering, $\sim82\%$ samples are retained.
+\paragraph{Decomposing reasoning traces into visual reference steps.} We use a strong off-the-shelf LLM, Gemini-2.0-flash~\citep{gemini2.0flash}, to extract visual grounding cues from text-based reasoning traces.
+The model collects and rewrites each visual reference as a \textit{detect} call, which takes a short natural-language description and returns the corresponding image region.
+Retrieved regions are cached and assigned symbolic identifiers such as \texttt{<objX>} in order of appearance.
+The LLM also produces a key-value list of visual components, where each key is a unique descriptive reference used in later steps.
+We guide this process with domain-specific few-shot prompts, described in Appendix~\ref{app:data_generation_details}.
+We then filter out invalid outputs, including mismatches between references and retrieved objects, non-unique labels, insufficient object count ($\leq 2$), and ill-formed reasoning.
+After filtering, about 82\% of samples are retained.